 Time has flown and I’m into my final two weeks at the CIAT office.
 At the start of the week I had a discussion with the Terra-I team about the challenges and timeline for the national level cocoa classification, given my limited timeframe remaining.
 I’m hoping to get some cocoa probability maps from them this week.

 From the trial runs carried out for the Lampung province, it has been found that the automatic classification system is working quite well at the lower probability end of the cocoa classification.
-However, at the other end of the scale (positive identification of cocoa), rubber plantations seem to be the most problematic confounding systems in this region.
-Rubber was identified as one of the four most likely confounding systems prior to starting the system training exercise.
+However, at the other end of the scale (positive identification of cocoa), rubber and coffee plantations seem to be the most problematic confounding systems in this region.
+Coffee and rubber was identified as one of the four most likely confounding systems prior to starting the system training exercise.
 See figure below of the image interpretation key of the four confounding systems used in the supervised classification.

 Continue reading “Update on classification results”